mi-examples/cs-helper/README.md

 ### CLI usage

-Add `cs-helper` as package.json script to build you code into bundle
+Add `cs-helper` as package.json script to build you code into a bundle

 ```json
 {